elggem/tensorflow_node/README.md

 Clone the repo into your catkin workspace, make it and run

-    rosrun ros_destin daemon.py
+    roslaunch ros_destin mnist.launch

-TF summaries are being written to `outputs/summaries`, and they can be inspected via this command:
+TF summaries are being written to `outputs/summaries`, if enabled in the config file, and they can be inspected via this command:

     tensorboard --logdir=runs:output/summaries --port 6006 --reload_interval 5